k2datascience/ds-foundations/2-nosql-scraping.md

 [A beginner / intermediate reference book](resources/web_scraping_with_python.pdf). (*Right-click and Save Link As...*)

-Note: The code is in Python 2.7, so you will have to make some changes to the code.
+Note: The code is in Python 2.7, so you will have to update certain syntax to Python 3.5.

 ---